roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - The program can also load a config if passed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
 Make sure that GamepadToKeyboard is disabled in Playnite, or that the target game is deactivated.
 - In a multiple selection, if the games are in a mixed state (some games activated, some games deactivated, others not added) the extension automatically adds the new entries in `Gamelist.ini` and activates all of them.

+## 🔄 Live config reload

+Configuration files can be edited while the game is running.
+Press `Shift+Ctrl+5` to reload the current `.ini` instantly, without restarting the application.

 ## 🕹️ Button assignments